This information refers to J-1 exchange visitors in the following categories: Professor, Research Scholar, Short-Term Scholar, and Student Intern.

-Taxes - U.S. Tax Information for Nonresident Aliens
+U.S. Tax Information for Nonresident Aliens

-As a result, the University of Florida may be required to withhold U.S. income tax and file reports with the IRS in connection with payments made by UF to students, faculty, staff or guests who are not U.S. citizens or permanent resident aliens (green card holders) and who receive financial aid, scholarships, fellowships, awards, or compensation for services performed.
+As a result, the University of Florida may be required to withhold U.S. income tax and file reports with the IRS in connection with payments made by UF to students, faculty, staff, or guests who are not U.S. citizens or lawful permanent residents (LPR or “green card holders”).
+This includes financial aid, scholarships, fellowships, awards, or compensation for services performed.

 Federal Tax Treatment

-The existence of a tax treaty does not automatically ensure an exemption from taxation; rather, the recipient must satisfy the requirements for the exemption set forth in the tax treaty.
-In order to be considered for a tax treaty exemption, all the appropriate Federal forms must be completed.
+The existence of a tax treaty does not automatically ensure an exemption from taxation.
+Rather, the foreign national must satisfy the exemption requirements set forth in the tax treaty.
+In order to be considered for a tax treaty exemption, all appropriate federal forms must be completed.

-Tax Preparation Program
+Tax Preparation Programs

 Do not use TurboTax or other resident tax programs/services.